 Agnes Stanzel encouraged her oldest son’s ambitions.
 Therefore, Victor spent his limited funds on technical correspondence courses in subjects such as drafting, mechanical drawing, physics, and practical mathematics.

 By 1932, Victor’s was producing kits for model airplane enthusiasts to build at home.
 He advertised products he’d designed such as the solid Gee-Bee Sportster and the Gee-Bee Super Sportster in popular trade magazines like Popular Aviation and Aero Digest.
-Orders poured in through the U.S. Mail and Stanzel kits were shipped throughout the country.
+Orders poured in through the U.S. Mail and Stanzel kits were shipped to satisfied customers throughout the country.

 While Victor had competition, his impeccable workmanship gave his enterprise, Victor Stanzel & Co., a competitive edge.